 The good news?
 Most offer free trials, so you can test drive before committing.
 I suggest trying your top two choices for at least a week each to see which fits your typing style better.

 The keyboard is your primary interface with your digital world.
-In 2025, with AI becoming increasingly embedded in our daily lives, choosing the right keyboard isn't just about typing comfort—it's about finding the right thinking partner for your digital communication.
+In 2026, with AI becoming deeply woven into every aspect of our communication, choosing the right keyboard isn't just about typing comfort—it's about finding the right thinking partner for your digital life.
+With relationship-aware AI, multimodal input, and cross-device learning, today's AI keyboards have evolved from simple typing assistants into genuine productivity multipliers that can save you hours each week while making your communication more effective.

 What's your experience with AI keyboards?
 Have questions about specific features?
 Share your thoughts and join the conversation!